jlindsey/leach/README.md

 to preload with some data for testing and development.
 This script requires `curl` and `envsubst` to be installed and on your `PATH`.

-You should `export LE_STAGING=1` to run against the LetsEncrypt staging environment instead of production, which does not return trusted certs but has much more generous rate limits.
+You should also set the `ACME_URL` variable to the URL of the [LE Staging Servers](https://letsencrypt.org/docs/staging-environment/), which keeps you from being throttled and wasting your domain rate limit on dev and testing.